 If you take Civilization V, and then add in fantasy elements such as magic (instead of tech), NPC monsters, and portals to other dimensions, then you’ve got Warlock: Master of the Arcane.
-Published by Paradox Interactive 2012, this is a mash-up of experiments that elevates it beyond its ‘fantasy Civ’ facade and provided a fascinating counterpoint to Civilization V, which even at the time was incredibly popular.
+Published by Paradox Interactive 2012, this is a mash-up of experiments that elevate it beyond its ‘fantasy Civ’ facade and provide a fascinating counterpoint to Civilization V, which even at the time was incredibly popular.

 What is especially cool is that, if you were bored of doing the more run-of-the-mill Civ-like stuff on the main map, you could take your armies and try to find portals – these would lead to other ‘maps’ and represented different dimensions, with tougher monsters and better rewards.
-You could also colonise these spaces, and expand your empire that way.
+You could also colonize these spaces, and expand your empire that way.

 Warlock got a sequel in 2014 called Warlock 2: The Exiled, which leaned into the dimension-hopping a bit more.
 It wasn’t as creative as the first game, but it’s still pretty decent.
 Both are notable for the fact that Civ V’s UI is replicated quite accurately, making it very obvious what the primary inspiration was.

 One of the more recent turn-based strategy games and released from early access in 2022, Old World is a 4X that attempts to deconstruct Civ and innovate in ways that push the boundaries more so than any other rival.
 It’s the brainchild of Soren Johnson – the former lead designer of Civilization IV – and his studio Mohawk Games.
 Old World is locked to the ancient and classical ears, featuring civilizations such as Rome, Carthage, and Assyria.

 The mechanical elements around empire management are fine, but the real innovations lie in the addition of Crusader Kings-style character elements, events, and the ‘orders’ system.
 This converts a player’s ability to act into a finite resource, as opposed to every unit getting to do something every turn.
 Check out our Old World review for more, but this is definitely one worth checking out.